Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

 The first case covers the context done error case.
-The second covers the case where a new aggregated response is received from the bls aggregation service.
+The second covers the case where a new aggregated response is received from the BLS aggregation service.
 Remember that this happens when the operators responses to the tasks reach a threshold or the time of the task expires.
 In this case the [`sendAggregatedResponseToContract()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L212-L254) is called.

 ```go
 func (agg *Aggregator) sendAggregatedResponseToContract(blsAggServiceResp blsagg.BlsAggregationServiceResponse) {